Largest integral simplices with one interior integral point: Solution of Hensley's conjecture and related results: Main results

 Throughout the text, $d \in \N$ is the dimension of the ambient space $\R^d$, which is equipped with the standard scalar product, denoted by $\sprod{\cdot}{\cdot}$.
-By $o$, we denote the zero vector and $e_i$ denotes the $i$-th unit vector, where the dimension of both $o$ and $e_i$ is given by the context.
-For two points $x,y \in \R^d$, we denote the (closed) line segment connecting those points by $[x,y]$ and its Euclidean length by $\len([x,y])$.
-For a subset $X$ of $\R^d$, $\conv(X)$ and $\lspan(X)$ denote the \emph{convex hull} and the \emph{linear hull}, respectively.
+By $o$ we denote the zero vector, $\allone$ denotes the all-one vector and $e_i$ denotes the $i$-th unit vector.
+In what follows the dimension of $o$, $\mathbbm{1}$ and $e_i$ is given by the context.
+For two points $x,y \in \R^d$, we denote the closed line segment connecting those points by $[x,y]$ and its Euclidean length by $\len([x,y])$.
+For a subset $X$ of $\R^d$, we use $\conv(X)$ and $\lspan(X)$ to denote the \emph{convex hull} and the \emph{linear hull} of $X$, respectively.
 The cardinality of a set $X$ is denoted by $|X|$.